History of The Whereabouts

 With a new guitarist in the ranks, the ROA decided to start fresh by committing to the band full time.
 The side-project was upgraded to a full-fledged band, and the name was changed to The Whereabouts.

-The band spent the next couple of years performing and getting drunk at local venues and in the summer of 2012, launched their first official LP, “Ice Cream Desire,” which was mixed and mastered by CJ and producer Daniel McKim.
+The band spent the next couple of years performing at local venues and in the summer of 2012, launched their first official LP, “Ice Cream Desire,” which was mixed and mastered by CJ and producer Daniel McKim.
 Later that year founding member Josh Ahrens left the band and Timmy VG returned to the band to play his native instrument, bass.

 Throughout 2014 through 2016 the band energized West Coast stages with Sebastian Bach of Skid Row, The Kiefer Sutherland Band, LA Guns, Enuff Z’Nuff, The Untouchables, and more.
 Between practices, the members self-recorded and produced an album made entirely of cover songs, “Under The Covers,” which didn’t release until early 2016 due to Andrew Talley taking a temporary leave from the band.
 A replacement guitarist was brought in, the cover album was released, and the band crammed themselves, their gear, and their manager into CJ’s motorhome to embark for their first tour.

-Talley returned to the group in 2016, and the re-united band began development of their first professional studio album, “Light Inside,” produced by Chad Kulengosky at Sound Connected studio in Rancho Santa Margarita, CA.
+Talley returned to the group in 2016, and the re-united band began development of their first professional studio album, “Light Inside,” produced by Chad Kulengosky at Sound Connected studio in Rancho Santa Margarita, CA. The record released in September 2017.